erikalanj/erikalanj/README.md

 - I’m interested in anything computer science, particularly some elements of computer security and software engineering

-- I’m currently learning how to analyze algorithms at a high level, am currently building on my programming repetoire and library of languages and some introductory skills in cybersecurity
+- I’m currently learning how to analyze algorithms at a high level, am currently building on my programming repetoire (more languages) and some introductory skills in cybersecurity

 - I’m looking to collaborate on exciting important projects, with elements that would reinforce the skills I already have, and foreign ones